 Patient Counseling Information

-- Instruct patients and caregivers that ULTRESA should only be taken as directed by their doctor.
-Patients should be advised that the total daily dose should not exceed 10,000 lipase units/kg body weight/day unless clinically indicated.
+- Instruct patients and caregivers that ULTRESA should only be taken as directed by their health care provider Patients should be advised that the total daily dose should not exceed 10,000 lipase units/kg body weight/day unless clinically indicated.
 This needs to be especially emphasized for patients eating multiple snacks and meals per day.
 Patients should be informed that if a dose is missed, the next dose should be taken with the next meal or snack as directed.
-Doses should not be doubled. [see DOSAGE AND ADMINISTRATION].
+Doses should not be doubled. [see DOSAGE AND ADMINISTRATION]

 - Any unused portion of capsule contents should be discarded, and not used for subsequent dosing.
 The remaining exposed contents may lose potency and become less effective. [see DOSAGE AND ADMINISTRATION]

-Advise patients and caregivers to follow dosing instructions carefully, as doses of pancreatic enzyme products exceeding 6,000 lipase units/kg of body weight per meal have been associated with colonic strictures (a rare bowel disorder) in children below the age of 12 years. [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Advise patients and caregivers to follow dosing instructions carefully, as doses of pancreatic enzyme products exceeding 6,000 lipase units/kg of body weight per meal (10,000 lipase units/kg body weight/day) have been associated with colonic strictures (a rare bowel disorder) in children below the age of 12 years. [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS]

-Advise patients and caregivers to contact their doctor immediately if allergic reactions to ULTRESA develop.
+Advise patients and caregivers to contact their health care provider immediately if allergic reactions to ULTRESA develop.

 - Instruct patients to notify their physician if they are pregnant or are thinking of becoming pregnant during treatment with ULTRESA. [see Use In Specific Populations]